 Phu Quoc Tips

 By now, you probably agree that Phu Quoc is worth visiting…even on a budget!
-We have a few more money-saving tips to make your trip an affordable one!
+We have a few packing hacks to make your trip an affordable one!

 - Bring plenty of sunscreen!
 Buying sunscreen on the island can be ridiculously expensive.